MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |TableName        |The name of the table
 |DatabaseName           |he name of the database
 |TotalExtentSize              |The total original size of data in the table (in bytes)
-|HotExtentSize  |The total size of extents (compressed size + index size) in the table, stored in the hot cache (in bytes)
+|HotExtentSize  |The total size in bytes of extents (compressed size and index size) in the table, stored in the hot cache.
-|RetentionPolicyOrigin |Retention policy origin entity (Table/Database/Cluster)
+|RetentionPolicyOrigin |Retention policy origin entity (table/database/cluster)
-|RetentionPolicy     |he table's effective entity retention policy, serialized as JSON
+|RetentionPolicy     |The table's effective entity retention policy, serialized as JSON
-|CachingPolicyOrigin            |Caching policy origin entity (Table/Database/Cluster)
+|CachingPolicyOrigin            |Caching policy origin entity (table/database/cluster)
 |CachingPolicy          |The table's effective entity caching policy, serialized as JSON
 |MaxExtentsCreationTime      |The maximum creation time of an extent in the table (or null, if there are no extents)
 |MinExtentsCreationTime |The minimum creation time of an extent in the table (or null, if there are no extents)